RivuletStudio/rivuletpy/README.md

 Questions are also welcomed in the [Rivuletpy github repository issue tracker](https://github.com/RivuletStudio/rivuletpy/issues).
 If you put on a `question` label.
 We consider every question as an issue since it means we should have made things clearer/easier for the users.

+Pull requests are definitely welcomed!
+Before you make a pull requests, please kindly create an issue first to discuss the optimal solution.

 ![logo](https://github.com/lsqshr/Rivulet-Neuron-Tracing-Toolbox/blob/master/Rivulet_resources/Rivulet-Logo2.png)